techinessoverloaded/iOSAppDevBasics/structs.md

 }
 ```

+Protocols will be discussed in detail in a separate Topic.

 ### Equality Logic
 Structures can be compared via the Comaprison Operators and Equality can be checked via the Is Equal to Operator `==`.
 The `==` checks if two values are the same and doesn't care about the memory location of the values.